A phishing attack on the Washington University School of Medicine has resulted in a number of staff members’ email accounts being compromised.

 Washington University School of Medicine learned of the phishing attack on January 24, 2017, more than seven weeks after the attack occurred.
 An investigation into the incident revealed the attack occurred on December 2, 2016.

 Phishing emails use a variety of social engineering techniques to fool end users into revealing sensitive information such as usernames, passwords, or bank details.
 In this case, the phishing emails were used to obtain login credentials to staff members’ email accounts.
+A huge 97 percent of consumers could not correctly identify phishing scam emails which highlights the importance of the issue.

 Email accounts contain a treasure trove of information.
 An investigation revealed the compromised accounts contained the protected health information of 80,270 patients.
 Data in the accounts included patients’ names, dates of birth, medical record numbers, clinical information, medical diagnoses, and treatment information.
 Some patients’ Social Security numbers were also exposed as a result of the attack.